shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 .. image:: _static/software/rpi_disk6.png
    :width: 400px

 Now, insert the microSD card into your Raspberry Pi 3 and turn on the power.
 Then, connect the Raspberry Pi to the monitor with an HDMI cable and connect a USB or wireless input devices.

+..
+NOTE:: The HDMI cable should be connected to the Raspberry Pi 3 before booting.

 The initial user ID is ``turtlebot`` and the password is ``turtlebot``.
 The user ID and the password is configurable after the login is succeeded.

 .. image:: _static/software/login.png
    :width: 600px